cozy-creator/gen-server/README.md

 (TO DO)

-It's recommended to use the config.yaml file as a config-map if you're deployingthis in a Kubernetes environment.
+It's recommended to use the config.yaml file as a config-map if you're deploying this in a Kubernetes environment.

 ### Building Docker Container